RenatoVassallo/website/content/home/index.md

 I am passionate about applying machine learning and econometrics to understand complex social dynamics and improve policy decisions.

-Before transitioning into data science, I worked as a macroeconomic specialist in Peru 🇵🇪, focusing on macro modeling, forecasting and scenario analysis — experience I continue to build on today as an external consultant.
+Before transitioning into data science, I worked as a macroeconomic specialist in Peru 🇵🇪, focusing on macro modeling, forecasting and scenario analysis, experience I continue to build on today as an external consultant.

-My work bridges economics, statistical modeling, and AI — with a strong focus on making research reproducible, interpretable, and impactful.
+My work bridges economics, statistical modeling, and AI, with a strong focus on making research reproducible, interpretable, and impactful.
 I'm also a strong advocate of open-source tools and active knowledge sharing.

 ---